ecovillage/wp_event/README.md

 # WPEvent

 Ruby scripts to populate siebenlinden.org wordpress installation with event, referee and event category data.
+The companion for the [ev7l-events Wordpress Plugin](https://github.com/ecovillage/ev7l-events).

+Licensed under the GPLv3+, Copyright 2016 Felix Wolfsteller.

 ## Installation

+To use the **standalone** functionality, install it yourself as:

+    $ gem install auto_event_post

-Add this line to your application's Gemfile:
+For **library usage** add this line to your application's Gemfile:

 ```ruby
 gem 'auto_event_post'
 ```

-And then execute:
+And execute:

     $ bundle

-Or install it yourself as:

-    $ gem install auto_event_post

 ## Usage